psfoley/openfl/docs/install.certificates.rst

 .. code-block:: console

-  $ fx certificate create-col --cname TEST.MACHINE.NAME
+  $ fx collaborator certify -n TEST.MACHINE.NAME

 5. Once you have the certificates created, you need to move the certificates to the correct machines and ensure each machine has the cert_chain.crt